rbms-bsc/DCRMR/_pages/PPDM/Note-on-manufacture-statement.md

 <a name="4.226.4.2">4.226.4.2</a> If the place name as transcribed is known to be fictitious or incorrect, make a note on manufacture giving the actual place name.
 Include the source of the actual place name (see [4.221.5.1](/DCRMR/ppdm/Place-of-manufacture/#4.221.5.1)).

-<a name="4.226.4.3">4.226.4.3</a> Make a note giving the basis for the correction if the place of publication appearing on the manifestation is known to be fictitious or incorrect (see [4.221.5.2](/DCRMR/ppdm/Place-of-manufacture/#4.221.5.2)).
+<a name="4.226.4.3">4.226.4.3</a> Make a note giving the basis for the correction if the place of manufacture appearing on the manifestation is known to be fictitious or incorrect (see [4.221.5.2](/DCRMR/ppdm/Place-of-manufacture/#4.221.5.2)).

 >Example:
 ><CITE>Cosmopoli [i.e. London]</CITE>